 How much to take

-may experience unwanted effects.
-It may be several weeks before the best dose for you is reached.
+experience unwanted effects.
+It may take several weeks before the best dose for you

-Do not stop taking MADOPAR without discussing with your doctor.
+Do not stop taking Madopar without first discussing with your doctor.

 How to take it

-Capsules or tablets should be swallowed whole with a glass of water or non-alcoholic drink.
+Madopar capsules should be swallowed whole with a glass of water or non-alcoholic